You don’t need to be one of the hundreds of MemberPress Experts to use the plugin.

 These include marketing tool integrations, Affiliate systems, reporting, content management, multi-currency payments, forum integrations and cancellation processing.

-We have found some of these very useful, but as they are created by third-party developers.
-The support can be lacking when there is a problem.
+We have found some of these very useful, but as they are developed by third-party MemberPress experts.
+This means support can be lacking when there is a problem.

 We have started to build a number of extensions to help us to expand the functionality and user experience tied to MemberPress.

-Memberpress also comes with Zapier integration (You’ll need the developer edition) which gives you the ability to integrate with almost anything you want to.
+Memberpress also comes with Zapier integration (You’ll need the developer edition, we are MemberPress experts and can provide a developer edition.) which gives you the ability to integrate with almost anything you want to.

 Let’s say you wanted to connect your site to your Accounting software or other essential business tools you can do this through the developer’s controls.

 The Memberpress reporting dashboard is pretty simple, but you can get useful insights into which membership is selling the most and which one is.